Randomization Inference of Heterogeneous Treatment Effects under Network Interference: Framework

-Assumption \ref{direct neighbors} allows for spillover effects of only the first order.
-In simpler terms, modifying the treatment of immediate neighbors can influence one's result, but altering the treatment of neighbors-of-neighbors will not impact one's outcome.
-This restriction is convenient and testable, as explained in \cite{athey2018exact}.
-It guarantees that the observed interference indicator, $A_{ij}$, is the same as the indicator variable (known as the interference dependence variable in \cite{savje2021average}) that determines which units' treatments affect a given individual's outcome.
-It is worth noting that all theoretical results in this paper apply to any definition of the interference dependence variable.
+Assumption \ref{direct neighbors} restricts interference to first-order spillovers.
+Specifically, it allows the treatment status of a unit’s immediate neighbors to affect its potential outcome but assumes that treatments assigned to neighbors-of-neighbors have no effect.
+This restriction is convenient and empirically testable, as discussed in \cite{athey2018exact}.
+Moreover, it implies that the observed adjacency indicator, $A_{ij}$, coincides with the \textit{interference dependence variable} defined in \cite{savje2021average}.
+While we adopt this formulation for concreteness, all theoretical results in this paper extend to alternative definitions of the interference dependence variable.

-Assumption \ref{Limited edges} is the finite population version of Assumption 4 in \cite{leung2020treatment}.
-Its objective is to ensure the sparsity of the network with guarantees that the upper bounds of higher-order moments of the degree distribution are independent of the sample size.
-This assumption is typically satisfied in most randomized network experiments since the degree of units is uniformly bounded.
-For instance, in a randomized experiment on rice-producing households, \cite{cai2015social} limits the number of households a rice farmer can report that she interacts with to five.
-Similarly, \cite{paluck2016changing} restricts the number of friends a student can name in a social network to ten.

-Assumption \ref{exp map } suggests that for any given network, the econometrician knows the correct exposure mapping.
-The technique outlined in \cite{hoshino2023randomization} can be employed to infer the correct exposure mapping specification.
-If this assumption holds with $\mathbf{\Pi}=\{\pi_1\dots \pi_K\}$ and there is one version of each treatment, the observed outcome for unit $i$ in relation to potential outcomes, network exposure, and treatment assignment is